johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Splunk.md

    - **Port**
    - **Token ID**

    **Note:** Only enter your domain name, not the full path to your Splunk HEC.
-Adding the full path will result in an error because the `services/collector/event` portion is appended programmatically.
+Adding the full path results in an error because the `services/collector/event` portion is appended programmatically.

 5. Select **Test Connection** to confirm the Connection is successful.